On today’s episode of Live Lean TV, I’m sharing why calculating your ideal body weight is important, as well as, showing you how simple it is to do.

 Before starting any fitness program you should set a measurable goal of what you want to achieve.

-Setting goals by calculating your ideal body weight is very important.
-By setting targets you can measure how you’re progressing and if you’re are actually progressing in the right direction.
+This is important because setting goals and targets can help you measure how you are progressing, and if you are actually progressing in the right direction.

-Let’s discuss the two different ways: Body Mass Index (BMI) and Body Fat % calculations.
+So to get started, let’s first discuss the Body Mass Index (BMI) and Body Fat % calculations.

-Body Mass Index (BMI) takes into account your height and weight.
+Body Mass Index (BMI) uses the following specific formula, that only takes into account your height and weight.

-According to the above BMI calculation and levels, I would be considered an ideal weight.
+According to this BMI calculation, and the BMI classification levels listed below, I would be considered just inside the high end of an ideal body weight.

 However, if I added another 15 lbs of lean muscle, which isn’t out of the question, my BMI score would be 26.5.

 According to the BMI, this would mean I would be overweight.

 Most athletes would be considered overweight since BMI does not decipher between lean body mass and stored body fat.